 ZOOM is what associates these IP prefixes to the service we've shown above.
 Each of these IP prefixes (which could have also included port ranges, but don't in this example) will create a FIB entry for the

-ZOOM service, and be given access and policy determinations based on the configuration we've set in our 128T.
+ZOOM service, and be given access and policy determinations based on the configuration we've set in our SSR.

-The 128T product ships with an Office365 module, and other modules can be found on Interchange, our user community, as well as on Github.
+The SSR ships with an Office365 module, and other modules can be found on AI-Driven SD-WAN powered by Session Smart community, our user community, as well as on Github.
 For more information on writing your own application identification module, refer to our developer documentation or our sample code.